Boulevard Blog

 Did you know that roughly 20% of businesses fail in the first year?
 It’s a scary statistic, but don’t let it discourage your dream.
 Once your barbershop’s been around long enough to establish itself in the community, running your shop might even feel like sitting in for an improvisational jazz session.

 But to get your business to that point, you need to coordinate each element like a well-tuned orchestra.
+A barber shop business plan helps define your strategy, secure funding, and create a roadmap for long-term growth.
 That means building business plans for a barbershop — AKA, a document that lays a foundation for your long-term strategy while giving you room to maneuver in an evolving world.
 Here’s how to make it happen.

 Whether you use Pinterest, a physical idea board, or a pen and paper, spend time refining your barbershop idea until you can pitch it to anyone in thirty seconds.
 The extra clarity will help you create a business plan that attracts funding and proves your scalability.